huntdatacenter/docs/docs/administer-science/agreements/downloads.md

 - *Name*.
 This is the short name for the lab that is authorized for deletion.
 - *Leader*.
 This is the full name of the lab leader.

+**Data preservation**

+- *Preservation method*.
+Write 'TAPE' or 'NO'.

+TAPE PRESERVATION: The 'TAPE' preservation option store data in encrypted tape media in accordance with specifications in the Services Agreement.
+Data in the lab volumes 'archive' and 'work' on the lab's home machine will be written to tape before the lab data is deleted.
+Tape preservation costs will be invoiced in accordance with the current price list.

+NO PRESERVATION: If you select 'NO' preservation, all data in the lab will be permanently destroyed and can not be recreated after deletion.
+WARNING: Before submitting this order, ensure that your have exported any data that you wish to keep.

 :::